ehmicky/error-serializer/README.md

 ### Options

-Object with the following properties.
+Object with the following optional properties.

 #### types